LionPrincess7/adventures-and-beyond/english/shopping/right-money.md

 30 minutes later...

 Yay!
 You finally finished unboxing your haul composed of 20 pieces of stationery!
-But... in your opinion (in real life), do you think $15 dollars was a good price for 20 pieces of stationery?
+But... in your opinion (in real life), do you think $15 dollars is a good price for 20 pieces of stationery?

 NOTE: the "pieces of stationery" doesn't mean individual pieces, like 1 pen. what i mean is like 5 pens in a plastic bag = "piece of stationery"